What's Happening Around Town?

 & Electric Upgrades

-As part of our Flood Levy System, this pump station houses two pumps, which need replaced.
+As part of our Flood Levee System, this pump station houses two pumps, which need replaced.
 It is also the location of an electric station that dates back many decades.
 The Port Authority has agreed to replace our pumps, as well as upgrade the electric.
-This is a HUGE step toward our commitment to improving our Flood Levy System!
+This is a HUGE step toward our commitment to improving our Flood Levee System!

 This is the sewage pump station, located at 2nd Street.
 The project is part of a grant being used to update our Forced Main.
 The Forced Main is the main sewer line that runs from this station to the Treatment Plant.
 Although the hope was to replace the entire line, it looks as if there will not be enough monies available to do so at this time.
 We will know more soon.